 Once you can follow longer-form authentic audio materials, a whole world of fascinating French culture opens up.

 Not only will you be maintaining and improving your French, you’ll be staying up-to-date on current events (from a Francophone perspective!), learning about history and science, or just getting a laugh from French comics and commentators.
-And you can do this while in transport, house cleaning, waiting, etc.

 The Advantages of Using Authentic French Audio Materials